remyla/damas-core/README.md

 ## API

 The API below is new from december 2014, and is not supported by the Python client implementation yet.
-For a Python compatible API use 2.3-stable.
+For a Python compatible API, use the 2.2-stable release.

 ### Graphs